List of World Tag Team Champions (WWE)

-The World Tag Team Championship is a professional wrestling world tag team championship contested in WWE on the Raw brand.
+The World Tag Team Championship is a men's professional wrestling world tag team championship contested in WWE on the Raw brand.
 Introduced as the WWE Tag Team Championship, it was WWE's third world tag team title, and sixth tag team title overall.
 After WWE bought the promotions of Extreme Championship Wrestling (ECW) and World Championship Wrestling (WCW), and unified the WCW Tag Team Championship into its own title at Survivor Series 2001, it split its roster into two brands, Raw and SmackDown.
 As WWE's original World Tag Team Championship was designated exclusive to the Raw brand, SmackDown introduced the WWE Tag Team Championship as its own championship.

 In 2007, after the initiation of the ECW brand, the title was shared between the SmackDown and ECW brands, thus inter-brand matches could take place for the title.
 In 2009, the title was unified with the original World Tag Team Championship by The Colóns (Carlito and Primo) at WrestleMania XXV and became recognized as the "Unified WWE Tag Team Championship" until August 2010 when the World Tag Team Championship was decommissioned in favor of continuing the lineage of the WWE Tag Team Championship.

 In 2016, WWE reintroduced its brand split and the championship became exclusive to Raw.
 It was subsequently renamed to Raw Tag Team Championship after SmackDown introduced the SmackDown Tag Team Championship.
 From May 2022 to April 2024, both the Raw and SmackDown titles were held and defended together as the Undisputed WWE Tag Team Championship while maintaining their individual lineages.
 They were split at WrestleMania XL in April 2024 and the Raw championship was subsequently renamed as the World Tag Team Championship.

 The championship is generally contested in professional wrestling matches, in which participants execute scripted finishes rather than contend in direct competition.
 The inaugural champions were Kurt Angle and Chris Benoit, who won the title in a tournament final at No Mercy on October 20, 2002.
-The current champions are AJ Styles and Dragon Lee, who are in their first reign as a team.
-Individually, it is Styles's second reign and Lee's first.
-They defeated The Judgment Day (Finn Bálor and JD McDonagh) on the October 20, 2025, episode of Raw in Sacramento, California.
+The Vision (Bron Breakker and Austin Theory) are the current champions in their second reign, both as a team and individually.
+They defeated The Street Profits (Montez Ford and Angelo Dawkins) on the July 6, 2026, episode of Raw in Rosemont, Illinois.